 The Bundle-Localization header contains the location in the bundle where localization files can be found.
-The default value is OSGI-INF/lion/bundle.
-Translations are by default therefore OSGI-INF/lion/bundle_de.properties, OSGI-INF/lion/bundle_nl.properties, etc. See Manifest Localization on page 69.
+The default value is OSGI-INF/l1on/bundle.
+Translations are by default therefore OSGI-INF/l1on/bundle_nl.properties, etc. See Manifest Localization on page 65.